 Even if your baby never takes a pacifier, it’s not a big deal.
 Every baby is different, and some babies just don’t like pacifiers and that’s okay.

-In fact, not having to wean baby away from the pacifier doesn’t sound too bad!
+In fact, not having to wean the baby away from the pacifier doesn’t sound too bad!

 Never force a baby to take a pacifier

-It’s important to never force baby to take a pacifier.
+It’s important to never force the baby to take a pacifier.
 If she continually spits it out, don’t force it.
-It’s important to remember that the point of the pacifier is to soothe baby and forcing it will only upset her.
+It’s important to remember that the point of the pacifier is to soothe the baby and forcing it will only upset her.